 tldr, refer to their installation section.

 Rule of thumb: If you are in a hurry, use

 tldr.
 If you look for something very specific in some command, use

-StormSSH is a command line tool to manage your ssh connections.
+StormSSH is a command line tool to manage your SSH connections.
 You can use it to add, delete or edit hosts you want to connect to.
-All configurations are written in SSH config file.
+All configurations are written in current user SSH config file.

 Add a host(port is optional, defaults to 22): $ storm add my_vps1 email@example.com:22 - Success my_vps1 added to your ssh config. you can connect it by typing "ssh my_vps1". - storm add my_vps2 firstname.lastname@example.org - Success my_vps2 added to your ssh config. you can connect it by typing "ssh my_vps2".
 List all hosts added by storm: $ storm list - Listing entries: my_vps1 -> email@example.com:22 my_vps2 -> firstname.lastname@example.org Delete a host: $ storm delete my_vps1 - Success hostname "my_vps1" deleted successfully.